DHTMLX/docs-suite/docs/combobox/customization.md

 </style>
 ~~~

-- specify the name of the created CSS class (or names of classes separated by spaces) as the value of the [css](combobox/api/combobox_css_config.md) property in the ComboBox configuration:
+- Specify the name of the class you created (or several names separated by spaces) as the value of the [css](combobox/api/combobox_css_config.md) property in the Combobox configuration:

 ~~~js
 const combo = new dhx.Combobox("combo_container", {